harbz07/m-onty/CONTEXT_MANIFEST.md

 - **Privacy**: All personal data remains local; no external sharing
 - **Authenticity**: Transparency about AI nature; no deception
 - **Instrumental limits**: Companion AI as research tool, not replacement for human relationships
-- **Academic integrity**: Clear boundaries between AI assistance and independent thinking for PHIL 402
+- **Academic integrity**: Clear boundaries between AI assistance and independent thinking for PHIL 402 (see syllabus for details)

 ## Success criteria (end of Week 7)